Transaction Rules

 • More general rule matching first

-• Typo in the pattern
+• Typo in the matching text

 • Conflicting rules